Msampson05/CoreEssence/README.md

 # coreessence
-# This is a Big Heading
-Core Essence Of Reality Website
+# Core Essence Of Reality Website
 ==========================
-## This is a Sub-heading
-Core Essence is an art and awareness company.
+## Core Essence is an art and awareness company.
 --------------------------
 This website was constructed for a capstone project.
 The purpose is to show understanding of basic html and css language.
 I created core essence of reality, it is my mental health awareness instagram page that I transformed into an ecommerce website.